fireblocks/fireblocks-network-link/DESCRIPTION.md

 _Note_ that not all error codes need to be in use!

+# Guide for Banks

+## Introduction
+Starting version 1.0.0, Fireblocks is supporting banks to integrate with the Fireblocks systems.
+The outcome of the integration, is that mutual customers can connect their bank account to their Fireblocks workspace using bank supplied credentials to their account.
+Customers would be able to view the account balance, to initiate internal and inter-bank transfers, and also to convert between DDA assets and bank-owned blockchain based assets for banks who support these operations.

+## Account Structure

+## Currencies

 # Changelog
 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.